rc0r/afl-utils/README.md

 So afl's fancy interface is gone).
 Fuzzer outputs (`stdout` and `stderr`) will be redirected to `/dev/null`.
 Use `--verbose` to turn output redirection off.
 This is particularly useful when debugging `afl-fuzz` invocations.
 The auto-generated file `nohup.out` might also contain some useful info.

+Another way to debug `afl-fuzz` invocations is test mode.
+Just start `afl-multicore` from inside a screen session and provide the `--test` flag to perform a test run. `afl-multicore` will start a single fuzzing instance in interactive mode using a test output directory `<out-dir>_test`.
+The `interactive` setting in your config file will be ignored.

+**Note:** After running a test you will have to clean up the test output directory `<out-dir>_test` yourself!

 If you want to check the fuzzers' progress see `fuzzer_stats` in the respective fuzzer directory in the synchronisation dir (`sync_dir/SESSION###/fuzzer_stats`)!
 The master instance files are always located at `sync_dir/SESSION000/`.
 An `afl-multicore` session can (and should!) easily be aborted with the help of `afl-multikill` (see below).

 If you prefer to work with afl's UI instead of background processes and stat files, screen mode is for you.
 "Interactive" screen mode can be enabled using the `-i` switch.
 In order to use it, start `afl-multicore` from **inside** a `screen` session.
 A new screen window is created for every afl instance.
 Though screen mode is not supported by `afl-multikill`.

 **Attention:** When using screen mode be sure to set necessary environment variables in the `[environment]` section of your `afl-multicore` configuration!
 Alternatively run `screen -X setenv <var_name> <var_value>` from inside `screen` before running `afl-multicore`.